dividerbar

 We continue our Sunday Online Worship service at 9:00 a.m. and In-Person Worship at 10:00 a.m. every Sunday morning.

-On Wednesday night, join us for our DESSERT & DEVOTIONS series at 6:30 in the Fellowship Hall.
+On Wednesday night join us for our DESSERT & DEVOTIONS series at 6:30 in the Fellowship Hall.
 What a treat!
-Various teachers will be leading us through “Alive in Christ” by Global University, studying Salvation, Repentance, Faith, Conversion, Regeneration, Justification and Adoption.
-You won’t want to miss this sweet fellowship every Wednesday night!
+We have a Bible Study and discussion on “Thinking Biblically.”
+We are developing a Biblical viewpoint of contemporary issues.
+You won’t want to miss this important study and sweet fellowship!

 .